 Sign in the Wal-Mart parking lot in Whitehorse

 No, we didn't stay the night at Wal-Mart!
-And I can't recommend using the dump station next door as the concrete slopes the wrong way and your tank won't dump completely!
+And I don't recommend using the dump station next door as the concrete slopes the wrong way and your tank won't dump completely!